 Setting up a representative office in Romania, with the approval of the Ministry of Industry and Commerce and with the Department of Foreign Trade, is a manageable process.
 The license must be renewed yearly.
 Our lawyers in Romania can give you more details about this business form.
 They can also help you open a micro company (SRL-D) in Romania.

 If the registration doesn’t take place in the first quarter of the opening year, the annual fee is prorated correspondingly.
 If a representative office stands for more than one foreign company, a supplementary fee of 10% must be disbursed for each of the represented businesses.

-Answer: The necessary papers needed in order to open representative office Romania are the following:
+Answer: The necessary papers needed in order to open representative office Romania are listed below by our Romanian lawyers: